codersaiful/woo-product-table/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily display your products as table by tiny shortcode.
-Such: [Product_Table id='1'].
-Support default editor, any Page Builder & Gutenberg.
+WooCommerce product table plugin helps you to display your products in a searchable table layout with filters.
+Boost conversions & sales.
+Woo Product Table is best for Wholesale.

 == Description ==
-(WooproductTable) Product Table plugin helps you to display your WooCommerce products in a searchable table layout with filters.
+(Woo Product Table) Product Table plugin helps you to display your WooCommerce products in a searchable table layout with filters.
 Add a table on any page or post via a shortcode.
 You can create tables as many as you want.
-Create a table for restaurant order systems, Online music sell, Mobile Wholesale, Course Booking, or Selling books any many more.
+Create a table for restaurant order systems, Online music sell, product Wholesale, Course Booking, or Selling books any many more.

-**Have a looks in short**
+**Have a looks in short for WooCommerce Product Table**

 https://www.youtube.com/watch?v=jZ9bx4VqB08